polywrap/documentation/src/docs/quick-start/polywrap-client.md

 To use [Wraps](/concepts/wraps) in your app, all you need is the **Polywrap Client**!

 :::tip
 Currently we have a stable implementation of the Polywrap Client in Javascript.
-Python, Rust, Swift, C# are coming soon.
+Python, Rust, Swift, Kotlin, and C# are coming soon.
 :::

 ## NodeJS application boilerplate